Updated May 2018

 And if you collect, store or process personal data, then you need to follow data protection rules.

-From May 25th 2018, the laws you'll need to follow (if you manage the data of EU citizens) will be called the General Data Protection Regulation (GDPR).
+From May 25th 2018, the laws you need to follow (if you manage the data of EU citizens) are the General Data Protection Regulation (GDPR).

 This scary-sounding regulation is a big deal for businesses in the UK.
-And if you're not sure if you'll be affected by GDPR, you probably will be.
+And if you're not sure if you're be affected by GDPR, you probably are.

 What personal data do you collect?

 You may not collect personal data to the same extent as companies like Amazon, Google, and Facebook, but you may be surprised by the amount of data you actually hold.

 - Employee data.
 The personal information of your staff, including addresses, contact details, emergency contact information, medical information, and bank account details.